How to work as a lone worker – and stay motivated

 - Take regular breaks to help clear your mind

-- Reward yourself when task complete
+- Reward yourself when the task is complete

 How to deal with isolation

 Although the circumstances of people working remotely may be different, they still face similar challenges to anyone working as part of a team.
 Think of people who are part of a team, or a large team, think, for example, of a person working a night shift while the rest of their team is working during the day.
-Each person has a role to play but some have more support than others – the larger number of staff working during the day-shift have more peer-to-peer support than the person working the night-shift.
-This can mean that the person working the night-shift can still end up feeling like a Lone Worker.
+Each person has a role to play but some have more support than others – the larger number of staff working during the day shift have more peer-to-peer support than the person working the night shift.
+This can mean that the person working the night shift can still end up feeling like a Lone Worker.

 Remote Workers are exposed to isolated working environments which can take a huge toll on their mental health.
 Remember people working in larger teams may have more access to support networks, but when Remote Workers spend long periods without social interaction, this can sometimes lead to a sense of loneliness and isolation.

 How to combat loneliness as a Remote Worker